centrapay/centrapay-docs/src/api/patron-codes.md

 }
 {% endjson %}

-The `appName` field in the Patron Code represents information about the app that generated the code.
+The `appName` field in the Patron Code is deprecated.
+The field represents information about the app that generated the code.
 It is used to apply discounts or restrict payment options for the payment request created.

 You can find payment request information attached to a Patron Code by [polling for the Payment